Skip to content

 What to Do If Your SSDI Application Is Denied

 If your claim is denied, the SSA will send a letter explaining why.
 You may request an appeal, beginning with a reconsideration.
-Learn more about the appeal process from the SSA here: SSA – Disability Appeal Process.

 Because the appeals process can involve significant paperwork and deadlines, some applicants choose to seek help from a qualified disability attorney or advocate who may be able to assist.